Killing (Super)Algebras Associated to Connections on Spinors

 \section{Killing spinors and Killing (super)algebras}

-Let \((M,g)\) be a connected pseudo-Riemannian spin manifold of signature \((p,q)\).
-We note in particular that \(M\) is oriented and denote the special orthonormal frame bundle by \(F_{SO}\to M\) and the spin structure by \(\varpi: P\to F_{SO}\) -- recall that this means that \(P\to M\) is a \(\Spin(p,q)\)-principal bundle over \(M\) and \(\varpi: P\to F_{SO}\) is a \(\Spin(p,q)\)-equivariant bundle map where the spin group acts on \(F_{SO}\) via the natural map \(\Spin(p,q)\to\SO(p,q)\).
-In indefinite signature, the structure group of the spin structure can be reduced to \(\Spin_0(p,q)\) if and only if \((M,g)\) is time-orientable, and if this is the case then \(\varpi\) restricts to a \(\Spin_0(p,q)\)-equivariant mapping \(\varpi_0:P_0\to F_{SO_0}\) of the reduced bundles.
-Note that many authors assume time-orientability and refer to this reduced structure as the spin structure.\footnote{ The reduced structure has been called a \emph{strong spin structure}, and manifolds admitting them \emph{strongly spin} \cite{Cortes2021,Shahbazi2024_1,Shahbazi2024_2}.} We denote the Lie algebra of Killing vector fields\footnote{ The notation should not be taken to imply that this is the Lie algebra of the isometry group of \((M,g)\) which is in general only a subalgebra of \(\fiso(M,g)\); Killing vector fields may not integrate to a global action by a one-parameter group of isometries.
-We will not need to discuss the isometry group itself so this should not cause confusion.} by \(\fiso(M,g)\).
-The Levi-Civita connection will be denoted by \(\nabla\).
+Let $(M,g)$ be a connected pseudo-Riemannian spin manifold of signature $(p,q)$.
+We note in particular that $M$ is oriented and denote the special orthonormal frame bundle by $F_{\rm SO}\to M$ and the spin structure by $\varpi\colon P\to F_{\rm SO}$.
+We need not assume time-orientability,\footnote{Thus $(M,g)$ need not be \emph{strongly spin} in the sense of \cite{Cortes2021,Shahbazi2024_2,Shahbazi2024_1}; see Appendix~\ref{sec:spin-structures} for more details.} but this assumption may be useful in practice (see Lemma~\ref{lemma:bundle-dirac-current-exist}).
+We denote the Lie algebra of Killing vector fields\footnote{Note that this is \emph{not} necessarily the Lie algebra of the isometry group of $(M,g)$ which is in general a subalgebra of $\fiso(M,g)$.
+We will not need to discuss the isometry group itself so this should not cause confusion.} by $\fiso(M,g)$ and the Levi-Civita connection by $\nabla$.